 Thursday was a breakdown day.
 All of the meetings were wrapping up, so it was a lot of breaking down AV equipment and helping out wherever needed.
 When the day was done, My coworker and I took the tube to Baker Street so we could look through some of the shops.
 I wanted to return to one of my favorite bookstores, Daunt Books.
 I love this bookstore because rather than organize their books by genre and alphabet, the books are instead arranged by region of the world.
 I wanted to browse their Kenya and East Africa sections because of my upcoming trip and also wanted to find a gift for two friends who were planning their honeymoon in South France.
 I thankfully found something for both.

-We then walked through Regents Park, which was nice to see in a peak summer season this time around (last time I went it was a cloudy day in Mid-October).
+We then walked through Regents Park, which was nice to see in the peak summer season this time around (the last time I went it was a cloudy day in mid-October).
 We had a nice dinner at La Brasseria back on Baker Street then headed back to the hotel early to pack.

 I got from the hotel to Gatwick Airport with no major hassles outside of Vueling’s annoying checked baggage policy that I failed to read the fine print about.
 All in all, I will count myself lucky because right when I landed my coworker texted me about a Bomb Scare at Charing Cross Station that happened less than two hours after I left.
 Thankfully no one was killed or seriously injured, and I’m glad I wasn’t there for the chaos surrounding that.
 With my work trip over, my little vacation to Barcelona could finally begin.